One Hundred Fifty Seven

 ‘Good, it’s surveillance training, tracking, paying attention.’

-‘Alice clued them in almost a year ago.
+‘Alice clued them in.
 To their credit, they never talk about it.’

 ‘I don’t suppose they want to shoot people.’

 ‘Never came up.
 They’re into their YouTube thing, CC has a month’s worth of new video, but they can work on ideas at a hotel as easily as here.’